When to Get Comprehensive Car Insurance in Spain (Expat Guide 2026)

 Comprehensive Insurance for Expats & Imported Cars

-Common Mistakes Expats Make When Choosing Car Insurance
+Common Mistakes Expats Make

-- Choosing third-party cover too early
+- Switching to third-party too early

-- Underestimating repair costs in Spain
+- Underestimating repair costs

-- Ignoring excess (franquicia) conditions
+- Ignoring excess (franquicia)

 - Choosing based only on price